 Sharon was lucky to have found a therapist that correctly understood her symptoms as a type of obsessive-compulsive pattern.
 Many people who have come to the Manhattan Center for CBT describe talking to many friends, therapists, and other well-meaning people who have told them that “it’s okay to be gay,” “we still accept you for who you are, gay or not,” or even, “I went through a similar tough time when I realized that I was gay.”
 As well-intentioned as these sentiments may be, they are unhelpful to the person with sexual obsessions.
 The sufferer often comes away from these conversations feeling more misunderstood than before.

 Therapy in particular can be dangerous for people with sexual obsessions if the therapist does not have expertise with OCD and sexual obsessions.
 Unfortunately, these patients are sometimes told that their confusion is due to denial or to repression of their true identity, and that the sooner they face up to that, the better.
 Mike (not his real name), a heterosexual man, was 21 when he came to see me about his OCD.
 He had seen two prior therapists who apparently misunderstood his sexual obsessions as a part of the coming out process.
 Mike suspected he had OCD, and read about research suggesting that cognitive-behavioral therapy can be helpful.
 In college, Mike was told by some friends that he was likely “fighting a losing battle” against realizing that he was gay.
 After having struggled with obsessive thoughts about being gay all through high school and college, he decided to have a sexual encounter with another man, in order to perhaps gain some certainty about his sexuality.
 While he came away from the experience feeling assured that he was straight, he described lingering regret that “(he) was so confused” at the time.
-Using the techniques of Exposure and Response Prevention therapy, Mike eventually learned to manage these thoughts by coming to accept the possibility that he might be gay, while at the same time accepting the possibility that he might be straight.
+Using the techniques of ERP, Mike eventually learned to manage these thoughts by coming to accept the possibility that he might be gay, while at the same time accepting the possibility that he might be straight.
 Becoming more comfortable with the uncertainty in the combination of those two ideas is a key skill.
 Although Mike never saw the obsessive thoughts disappear completely, he learned to manage his response to them such that they were no longer distressing.